weirdpercent/lyracyst/README.md

 ### Synopsis

 Search [Wordnik](http://www.wordnik.com/), [Rhymebrain](http://rhymebrain.com), [Onelook](http://www.onelook.com), and [Urban Dictionary](http://www.urbandictionary.com) from the command line.
-Lyracyst defaults used to be pretty opinionated in that they were set based on the following benchmark links I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
-All three multi-adapter libraries automatically select the best available adapter.
-My defaults are based on the benchmarks, your optimal setup may differ.
+Lyracyst defaults used to be opinionated in that they were set based on the following benchmark links I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi _ json](http://github.com/weirdpercent/benchjson), and [multi _ xml](http://github.com/weirdpercent/benchxml).
+All three multi-adapter libraries automatically try to select the 'best' available adapter.
+My defaults are currently based on the benchmarks, your optimal setup may differ.
 Remember, the config file in ~/.lyracyst.yml can be used to override the defaults.
+See [Defaults](http://github.com/weirdpercent/lyracyst/wiki/Defaults) for more information.
 Get a Wordnik API key as follows:

 - Wordnik - http://developer.wordnik.com/